-Proposition B-28 - Effective immediately if it passes (Simple majority required)

-8.4.6 Each term of office of the ITTF Tribunal member shall be four years and the ITTF Tribunal Member may be appointed by the AGM or EGM for a maximum of eight consecutive years, subject to R8.38.539.1.
+Proposition B-28 - PASSED Proposition B-28 - Effective immediately if it passes (Simple majority required) Proposed by the ITTF Executive Committee To amend Article 8.4.6 8.4.6 Each term of office of the ITTF Tribunal member shall be four years and the ITTF Tribunal Member may be appointed by the AGM or EGM for a maximum of eight consecutive years, subject to R8.38.639.1.
+To amend Article 8.5.2 8.5.2 The ITTF Tribunal Chair is responsible for the matters including: 8.5.2.1 lead and represent the ITTF Tribunal in official matters within and outside of ITTF; 8.5.2.2 propose resources necessary for the ITTF Tribunal to operate in accordance with these ITTF Tribunal Regulations;

-- 8.5.2 The ITTF Tribunal Chair is responsible for the matters including: - 8.5.2.1 lead and represent the ITTF Tribunal in official matters within and outside of ITTF; - 8.5.2.2 propose resources necessary for the ITTF Tribunal to operate in accordance with these ITTF Tribunal Regulations; - 8.5.2.3 propose amendments to these ITTF Tribunal Regulations or any other part of the ITTF Handbook for the effective and efficient administration of justice within ITTF; - 8.5.2.4 perform or supervise the performance of operational tasks of the ITTF Tribunal; - 8.5.2.5 prepare annual reports of the ITTF Tribunal for the AGM or EGM; - 8.5.2.6 convene meetings ITTF Tribunal meetings, as they deem necessary; - 8.5.2.7 appoint a deputy to fulfil their responsibilities in their absence, as they deem necessary; - 8.5.2.8 manage the caseload of the ITTF Tribunal and assign (or reassign) cases to ITTF Tribunal members, according to their specific needs, such as subject-matter expertise; - 8.5.2.9 monitor the performance and conduct of the ITTF Tribunal members and investigate (or assist in the investigation of) complaints made against them, in accordance with the ITTF Handbook: - 8.5.2.10 work with the Secretariat and all other ITTF Tribunal members on all other matters necessary of for the operation of the ITTF Tribunal; and - 8.5.2.11 assume the responsibilities of the ITTF Tribunal members, as set out in R8.5.3.
+8.5.2.3 propose amendments to these ITTF Tribunal Regulations or any other part of the ITTF Handbook for the effective and efficient administration of justice within ITTF;

+8.5.2.4 perform or supervise the performance of operational tasks of the ITTF Tribunal;

+8.5.2.5 prepare annual reports of the ITTF Tribunal for the AGM or EGM;

+8.5.2.6 convene meetings ITTF Tribunal meetings, as they deem necessary;

+8.5.2.7 appoint a deputy to fulfil their responsibilities in their absence, as they deem necessary;

+8.5.2.8 manage the caseload of the ITTF Tribunal and assign (or reassign) cases to ITTF Tribunal members, according to their specific needs, such as subject-matter expertise;

+8.5.2.9 monitor the performance and conduct of the ITTF Tribunal members and investigate (or assist in the investigation of) complaints made against them, in accordance with the ITTF Handbook;

+8.5.2.10 work with the Secretariat and all other ITTF Tribunal members on all other matters necessary of for the operation of the ITTF Tribunal; and

+8.5.2.11 assume the responsibilities of the ITTF Tribunal members, as set out in R8.5.3.